chroma-core/docs/docs/usage-guide.md

 ```

 :::caution
-If you later wish to `get_collection`, you MUST do so with the embedding function supplied.
+If you later wish to `get_collection`, you MUST do so with the embedding function you supplied while creating the collection
 :::

 The embedding function takes text as input, and performs tokenization and embedding.
 If no embedding function is supplied, Chroma will use [sentence transfomer](https://www.sbert.net/index.html) as a default.